TypeScript 5.4: More Powerful Types, Fewer Tricks

 Conclusion

 TypeScript 5.4 does not change how you think about types, but it retires three workarounds you had been writing for years without quite noticing.
-NoInfer turns into a trivial annotation what used to require two type parameters or an obscure conditional type, and the win propagates through the libraries everyone depends on.
+NoInfer turns into a trivial annotation what used to require two type parameters or an obscure conditional type.
 Closure narrowing eliminates an entire category of annoying casts.
 Object.groupBy closes the last excuse for pulling in lodash just to group a list.
-Performance helps where it used to hurt.
-The features still missing remain missing, but that is a TC39 problem, not a TypeScript-team problem.
 For an active team, upgrading early pays off: the new patterns make code more expressive, and the old ones start smelling like legacy faster than expected.